Sodium benzoate

-Sodium benzoate also known as benzoate of soda is the sodium salt of benzoic acid, widely used as a food preservative (with an E number of E211) and a pickling agent.
+Sodium benzoate, also known as benzoate of soda, is the sodium salt of benzoic acid, widely used as a food preservative (with an E number of E211) and a pickling agent.
 It appears as a white crystalline chemical with the formula C6H5COONa.

 Production

 Sodium benzoate is commonly produced by the neutralization of sodium hydroxide (NaOH) with benzoic acid (C6H5COOH), which is itself produced commercially by partial oxidation of toluene with oxygen.

 Reactions

-Sodium benzoate can be decarboxylated with strong base and heat, yielding benzene:
+Sodium benzoate can be decarboxylated with strong base and heat, yielding benzene and sodium carbonate:

 Natural occurrence

 Many foods are natural sources of benzoic acid, its salts, and its esters.
 Fruits and vegetables can be rich sources, particularly berries such as cranberry and bilberry.
 Other sources include seafood, such as prawns, and dairy products.

 Uses

 As a preservative

 Sodium benzoate can act as a food preservative.
 It is most widely used in acidic foods such as salad dressings (for example acetic acid in vinegar), carbonated drinks (carbonic acid), jams and fruit juices (citric acid), pickles (acetic acid), condiments, and frozen yogurt toppings.
 It is also used as a preservative in medicines and cosmetics.
 Under these conditions it is converted into benzoic acid (E210), which is bacteriostatic and fungistatic.
 Benzoic acid is generally not used directly due to its poor water solubility.

 Concentration as a food preservative is limited by the FDA in the U.S. to 0.1% by weight.
 Sodium benzoate is also allowed as an animal food additive at up to 0.1%, per the Association of American Feed Control Officials.

 Sodium benzoate has been replaced by potassium sorbate in the majority of soft drinks in the United Kingdom.

 In the 19th century, sodium benzoate as a food ingredient was investigated by Harvey W. Wiley with his 'Poison Squad' as part of the US Department of Agriculture.
 This led to the 1906 Pure Food and Drug Act, a key event in the early history of food regulation in the United States.